 |Electricity (KWH/Tn of Cement) ||110 ||92.33 ||92.40 |

 |Coal Consumption Per Tn of Clinker (Depending on Quality of Coal) ||20-25 ||16.42 ||16.21 |

 |Diesel Oil/Furnace Oil per Tn of Cement (Litres) || ||0.07 ||0.08 |

 |* Including Power from Waste Heat Recovery Plant. || || || |

 FORM FOR DISCLOSURE OF PARTICULARS WITH RESPECT TO ABSORPTION

-|Research and Development (R&D): ||The Company has started an inhouse R&D department during December 1999 with a specified objective of carrying of R&D Projects in development of expert systems for the mills and kilns optimisation, Benchmark studies of our Cement Plants, optimisation of process Systems and Parameters ensuring Product improvement and cost reduction. |
+|1.
+Specific areas in which R&D carried out by the Company ||The Company has started an in-house R&D department during December 1999 with a specified objective of carrying of R&D Projects in development of expert systems for the mills and kilns optimisation, Benchmark studies of our Cement Plants, optimisation of process systems and parameters ensuring product improvement and cost reduction. |